-(Nashville, Tenn., March 11, 2014) The American Red Cross is proud to hold a blood drive in honor of 8-year-old Rebecca Gardner.
-The special event will be held on April 3, 2014 at Allendale Elementary School in the cafeteria from 3 p.m. to 8 p.m.
+The American Red Cross is proud to hold a blood drive in honor of Rebecca Gardner, a 9-year-old from Spring Hill who is battling a rare form of cancer.
+The special event will be held on April 2 from 3 to 7 p.m. at Allendale Elementary School.

 Rebecca was always a happy and healthy little girl.
-But, in early July 2013, she began feeling back pain during her swim team practice at Williamson County Recreational Center.
-After a series of Dr.’s visits and tests, Rebecca was diagnosed with a very rare form of cancer called alveolar rhabdomyosarcoma.
+But in early July 2013, she began feeling back pain during her swim team practice at Williamson County Recreational Center.
+After a series of doctor visits and tests, Rebecca was diagnosed with a very rare form of cancer called alveolar rhabdomyosarcoma.

 “You never ever think that it will happen to you, until it does,” said Rebecca’s mother, Jackie Gardner.
 “I never thought about blood donations until Rebecca needed them.
 We want this blood drive in her honor to raise awareness about the importance of giving.”

-During her treatment, Rebecca has needed around 15 blood transfusions and 5 units of platelets.
-Rebecca and her family are excited about the blood drive being held in her honor because of their new perspective on the importance of rolling up a sleeve.
+During her treatment, Rebecca has needed more than 20 blood transfusions and several units of platelets.
+Rebecca and her family are excited about the blood drive because of their new perspective on the importance of rolling up a sleeve.

-To schedule an appointment for this blood drive or any other American Red Cross blood drive, visit redcrossblood.org and enter sponsor code: ADES19
+To make an appointment to donate, visit redcrossblood.org and enter sponsor code: ADES19